Should I get my child’s eyes tested?

 Whatever your child’s age and motivation, the next thing to do is to pop into your local optical practice.
 Ask to speak to the optometrist, contact lens optician or dispensing optician.
 They can advise you and your child about what wearing contact lenses involves.
 If you want to go ahead, you can then book a contact lens trial where your child can learn more about lenses and try them out.

 There is no fixed age for children to start wearing lenses, but here are a few factors to consider.
 Getting used to contact lenses can take a little while.
-Your child needs to be motivated to learn how to put the lenses in and out: they need to be able to do this themselves.
+Your child needs to be mature and motivated to learn how to put the lenses in and out: they need to be able to do this themselves.
 They also need a certain amount of discipline: it’s important not to wear the lenses for more hours than advise by the optician, so think about whether your child can do this.
 There is also a routine to learn for keeping the lenses clean and hygienic.
 While disposable lenses make life easier, nothing can get rid of the need to wash your hands every time you put the lenses in or out.

-The younger the child, the more you will need to help with reminders about cleanliness and wear-time.
+The younger the child, the more you will potentially need to help with reminders about cleanliness and wear-time.
 A child who is motivated to wear lenses by the love of a hobby like horse-riding or ballet might be ready to start wearing lenses from the age of seven or eight, but ask your optician who can give you advice tailored to your child.

 Squints and lazy eyes can be detected during an eye test.
 The optometrist will check each eye, and will also test how well they work together.
 It is important to get your child’s eyes checked as a toddler.
-Detecting a lazy eye at this stage means that treatment will be as effective as possible as the eye is still developing.
+Detecting a lazy eye or squint at this stage means that treatment will be as effective as possible as the eye is still developing.

 So, act now.
 Make sure your toddler gets a thorough eye examination at your local optical practice.
 Picked up early, squint and lazy eye can be treated so your child’s vision develops properly.